Nirosun/Foreign-Exchange/README.txt

 	- DataPrep.java
 	- ProcessedDataRecord.java
 	- RawDataRecord.java
+- forest
+	- RandomForest.java
+	- Driver.java

+Package forest is for random forest.
 Package dtree is for decision tree.
 Package prep is for data preparation.

+The forest package contains 2 classes:

+RandomForest:

+Driver:
+This class is for illustrating the use of the RandomForest class, including training a random forest, serialize/deserialize the RandomForest instance, and test the performance of the random forest.

 The dtree package contains 2 classes: